How to Replace the “Login” or “Account” Text with an Icon in Squarespace 7.1

 Yes.
 The SVG icon is also responsive and adjusts in size as you resize the screen.
 It also serves as per your site header layout for devices.

-Update this CSS rule in Design → Custom CSS:
+Update this CSS rule in Pages → Custom code → Custom CSS

 .feather-user {